After protest, booksellers are victorious against Amazon subsidiary

 SAN FRANCISCO — A worldwide strike by antiquarian booksellers against an Amazon subsidiary proved successful after two days, with the retailer apologizing and saying it would cancel the actions that prompted the protest.

 It was a rare concerted uprising against any part of Amazon by any of its millions of suppliers, leading to an even rarer capitulation.
-Even the book dealers said they were surprised at the sudden reversal by AbeBooks, the company’s secondhand and rare bookselling network.
+Even the book dealers said they were surprised at the sudden reversal by AbeBooks, the company’s secondhand and rare book-selling network.

 The uprising, which involved nearly 600 booksellers in 27 countries removing about 4 million books, was set off by the retailer’s decision to cut off stores in five countries: the Czech Republic, Poland, Hungary, South Korea and Russia.
 AbeBooks never explained its actions beyond saying it was related to payment processing.